WilhelmWillie/graphql-node-react-boilerplate/README.md

 If you use this boilerplate for any of your projects, feel free to let me know so I can add you to this README 🙂

-## Microblog
+## The Boilerplate App: Backlog

-Out of the box, this boilerplate is a simplified microblogging app (basically Twitter).
-Users can sign-in with a Google account, create posts, and follow other users.
+The app I built for this boilerplate is Backlog: an app that let's users create and share their to-do lists.
+Users can sign-in with a Google account, create a to-do list (a backlog), and follow other user's backlogs.
+This sample app will hopefully lay the foundation for future apps built with this tech stack.

 ## Tech Details
 * Front-end